aleksibovellan/quizApp/README.md

 # An simple Android Kotlin quiz application
-This quiz application includes four view fragments, and easy questions in Finnish language, which are checked in the end by the application.
+This quiz application uses four view fragments and asks easy questions in Finnish language, which are checked in the end by the application.

-Tested to be working especially on older Android SPK emulators.
+Tested to be working, especially with older Android SPK emulators in Android Studio.